dbarua1020/QR-Code-Generator/README.md

 2. Install dependencies using npm install. <br>
 3. Run the application using node index.js. <br>
 4. Follow the on-screen prompts to input the content for the QR code. <br>
-5. View the generated QR code in the specified output format. <br>
+5. View the generated QR code in the specified output format. <br> <br>

 <h3> Dependencies: </h3>
 • inquirer: A popular library for creating command-line interfaces in Node.js. <br>